alan-turing-institute/Palaeoanalytics/README.md

 cd Palaeoanalytics
 git checkout main
 ```
-Install OpenCV using conda and the rest of packages using `pip`.
+Install 'PyLithics'.
 ```
 pip install .
 ```

-**Note**: For Mac users we recommend to use an OS versions=> 10.14 to prevent build problems.
+**Note**: For Mac users we recommend an OS versions=> 10.14 to prevent build problems.
 For some OS (e.g. Mojave OSX), the OpenCV installation can take too long, if this is the case you can also install
-the library from conda using the line `conda install -c conda-forge opencv=4.5.3`.
-Also, be careful about versions,
-older OpenCV versions can break this code.
+the library using `pip install opencv=4.5.4.58`.
+Also, be careful about versions, as older versions of OpenCV can break this code.

 ## Running `PyLithics`